 Unbaked calzones ready to go into the oven.

-Both a stromboli and a calzone are made with pizza dough folded around meats, cheeses or vegetables, but a stromboli is log shaped and a calzone is often triangle or semicircle shaped.
+Both a stromboli and a calzone consist of pizza dough folded around meats, cheeses or vegetables.
+A stromboli has a log shape and a calzone is often triangle or semicircle shaped.

 A homemade calzone served with pizza sauce.